 “The game has ugly graphics, the engine is wonky.”

 The stability of "The Forest" has been a significant point of contention among players, with many noting that the game is riddled with bugs and glitches.
 While some players find these issues amusing and part of the game's charm, others express frustration over game-breaking glitches that can disrupt gameplay, particularly in multiplayer modes.
-Overall, the game is described as fun and engaging, especially when played with friends, but the persistent instability remains a notable drawback.
+Despite these challenges, many reviewers still recommend the game for its engaging survival mechanics and cooperative play, suggesting that the fun often outweighs the technical shortcomings.

 “Probably my favorite survival game of all time, it's also pretty funny in multiplayer so it's just worth it no matter if it's on sale or not.”